What Is Building?

 All of those functions can either be in shared rooms or spaces or have exclusive rooms per function.
-These types of buildings include one or two private dwellings, apartment houses (flats), bungalows, duplex, storey houses, terrace buildings, apartment buildings, condominium buildings, hotels, dormitories, semi-detached building etc.
+These types of buildings include one or two private dwellings, apartment houses (flats), bungalows, duplexes, storey houses, terrace buildings, apartment buildings, condominium buildings, hotels, dormitories, semi-detached buildings, etc.

 These buildings include any building used for school, college, or daycare purposes involving assembly for instruction, education, or recreation.